-Using partial dependence plots, we first plot the marginal effect of each ESG feature on the probability of having a positive return during the year of publication of the ESG features.
-These plots are shown in Fig. \ref{fig:PDP_F1}.
-Figure \ref{fig:PDP_F1_TRBCL1} shows the impact of belonging to one sector or the other on the probability of having a positive return.
+Using partial dependence plots, we first compute the marginal effect of each ESG feature on the probability of having a positive return during the year of publication of the ESG features (Figure \ref{fig:PDP_F1}).
+Figure \ref{fig:PDP_F1_TRBCL1} reports the sector by sector probability of having a positive predicted return.

 Figure \ref{fig:PDP_F1} shows that ESG features are mostly not related in a monotonic way with the probability of having a positive return.
-A clear exception would be the Controversy score, on the top left, which shows a strong monotonic relation with a clear idea that being subject to controversies during a year leads to a lower probability of having a positive return.
-For the 10 pillar scores, even if some features show some effect, most effects remain small.
-For example, the probabilities of positive price return increases by around 1\% when the Product Responsibility and Shareholders scores increase from 0 to 1.
-Still, a trend remains observable for most of these ESG features: partial dependence plots for features such as Resource Use, Innovation, Community or Management seems to be decreasing, suggesting that having and working towards better ESG scores and practices would come at the price of financial performance.
+A clear exception would be the Controversy score, on the top left, which shows a strong monotonic relation and strongly implies that being subject to controversies during a year leads to a lower probability of having a positive return.
+For the 10 pillar scores, one sees a much weaker dependence.
+For example, the probability of positive price return increases by around 1\% when the Product Responsibility and Shareholders scores increase from 0 to 1.
+Still, a trend is present for most of these ESG features: partial dependence plots for features such as Resource Use, Innovation, Community or Management seem to be decreasing, suggesting that obtaining better ESG scores and practices comes at the price of a slightly degraded financial performance.

-\subsubsection{Marginal effect of the ESG features sector by sector: materiality matrices}
+\subsubsection{Marginal effect of ESG Features sector by sector: materiality matrices}

-Adding the dimension of sector to partial dependence plot yields so-called materiality matrices.
-In our setting, it is a table whose rows represent EGS features and whose columns are economic sectors.
+Adding the sector dimension to partial dependence plots yields so-called materiality matrices.
+In our setting, it is a table whose rows represent ESG features and whose columns are economic sectors.
 A cell of this matrix shows, in percentage, by how much the probability of having a positive return is increased by going from a low score (between 0 and 0.2) to a high one (by 0.8 to 1).
 This quantity is easily obtained using partial dependence plots: for a specific selected economic sector, we can plot the evolution of the predicted probability against the feature value.
-Making the strong hypothesis of a monotonic and close to linear relationship, we can compute the value in the cell as the slope of the trend line of the precedent plot.
+Making the strong hypothesis of a monotonic and close-to-linear relationship, we can compute the value in the cell as the slope of the trend line of the precedent plot.